-The exploration of the Moon represents an opportunity to facilitate the rapid development of space technology and would be a stepping stone for the exploration of deeper space.
-The capability to explore the Moon is also known to be an indication of a nation’s achievement in the field of science and technology.
+Lunar exploration represents an opportunity to facilitate the rapid development of space technology and would be a stepping stone for the exploration of deeper space.
+The capability of Lunar exploration is also known to be an indication of a nation’s achievement in the field of science and technology.

 Korea has also implemented an ambitious national program of lunar exploration.
 The lunar mission would enhance the capacity to advance Korea's space technology to the next level and increase both the national brand value and national pride.